 The team at Osterhout Berger Disability Law is here to assist you at every stage of the process, whether you are applying for disability benefits, filing an appeal, or are at any other stage in seeking the benefits you deserve.
-If you’re looking for experienced legal counsel and representation, you can be comfortable knowing that we have years of expertise and are here to assist you in navigating the very (often confusing) process of obtaining the disability benefits.
+If you’re looking for experienced legal counsel and representation, you can be comfortable knowing that we have years of expertise and are here to assist you in navigating the often confusing process with the SSA.
 We’re proud to serve Beaver Falls, PA residents, and to fight for their benefits.

 Applying for SSD Benefits